Aakanksha-prog/student_management_app/README.md

 This is a Student Management System built using Spring Boot, JPA (Java Persistence API), Hibernate, and Thymeleaf.
-The application allows users to perform CRUD operations (Create, Read, Update, Delete) on student records stored in a database.
+The application allows users to perform CRUD operations (Create, Read, Update, Delete) on student details stored in a database.

 #Features
 ##List Students: Displays a list of all students in the database.